incyashraj/karana-os/SIMPLE_GUIDE.md

 **Q: How do updates work?**
 A: Updates download automatically when you're on WiFi.
 Installation is "atomic" - either it fully works or it fully rolls back.
 You're never left with a half-updated, broken system.

+**Q: Can I use regular phone apps?**
+A: Yes!
+15 mainstream apps already work: YouTube, WhatsApp, Gmail, Google Maps, Spotify, Instagram, Twitter, TikTok, Netflix, Amazon, Uber, Zoom, Discord, Telegram, and a web browser.
+All optimized for AR and voice control.

+**Q: How does "Hey, play YouTube" work?**
+A: The glasses run a lightweight Android container (like Waydroid) that runs real Android apps.
+When you say "Hey, play YouTube," the system opens the YouTube app in a spatial AR window that you can move/resize with gestures or voice.

+**Q: Does WhatsApp E2E encryption still work?**
+A: Yes!
+The glasses run the real WhatsApp app with all its security intact.
+Your messages are encrypted just like on your phone.

+**Q: How does distributed AI work?
+Is it secure?**
+A: When you request a large AI model, your glasses discover capable devices nearby (your phone, laptop, friend's device) and split the model across them.
+Only the model computations are distributed - your actual data never leaves your glasses.
+Think of it like your brain borrowing extra neurons temporarily.

+**Q: What's ephemeral mode?**
+A: Zero-trace privacy mode.
+When active (automatically in public places or manually), nothing is saved - no photos, no browsing history, no messages.
+When you end the session, everything disappears permanently.
+Perfect for sensitive situations.

+**Q: How does the glasses know I'm in a "public" place?**
+A: Privacy zones use geo-fencing.
+You set locations for Home, Work, etc. When the glasses detect you're not in a known zone, it assumes Public and applies stricter privacy policies.
+You can override this anytime.

+**Q: What happens in "Minimal Mode"?**
+A: When battery hits 10% or temperature exceeds 85°C, the system automatically enters ultra-low-power mode: only HUD, voice, and wallet work.
+Everything else pauses.
+This lets you make emergency payments or navigate home even on 2% battery.

 ---

 ## The Bottom Line